jitokj/Smart-Toll/Docs/README.md

    $ ganache-cli
 4. Back in original terminal window, run truffle migrate.
    $ truffle migrate --reset
-5. If there are changes in contract (contracts are compiled), copy ABI from Buy.json and replace in index.js file (line 24).
+5. Copy deployed contract address (of Buy) from truffle migrate window and replace in index.js file (line 22).
 Save file.
-6. Copy deployed contract address (of Buy) from truffle migrate window and replace in index.js file (line 23).
-Save file.
-7. In original terminal window, start server.
+6. In original terminal window, start server.
    $ npm start
-8. Open a browser window.
+7. Open a browser window.
 Go to https://localhost:3000
-9. Copy individual addresses from ganache terminal and use the Dapp features.
+8. Copy individual addresses from ganache terminal and use the Dapp features.
-10. For testing, open a terminal window, run test.
+9. For testing, open a terminal window, run test.
    $ npm test
-11. The contract is set to expire in 6 minutes, if more time is needed to test the functionalities, change this in payToll function (line 60) and withdrawToken function (line 97).
+10. The contract is set to expire in 6 minutes, if more time is needed to test the functionalities, change this in payToll function (line 60) and withdrawToken function (line 97).
-12. Use CTRL+C to exit the project from respective terminal windows.
+11. Use CTRL+C to exit the project from respective terminal windows.

 **Installation/Set-up instructions (geth):**